SandeepKumarGulati1983/MachineLearningPractice/README.md

-*** Imp points ** in Regression models
+*** Imp points ** in Regression models.

-	-- Y = dependent variable  like Salary or Profit
+	-- Y = dependent variable  like Salary or Profit.

-	-- X  = independent variable like Experience , company revenue etc -- in regression we are predicting the dependent variable Y
+	-- X  = independent variable like Experience , company revenue etc..

+	-- in regression we are predicting the dependent variable Y.

 ### Models template With Multi-features data